 Even a small state like Connecticut has its share of the paranormal and outré.
 UFO's are said to frequent the Enfield area and a stretch of I-84 near Southbury.
 Low-grade seismic activity creates the "Moodus Noises" near Devil's Hopyard state park and Millington.
-The state's highway system has a few anomalies as well, and a few obscure planned routes that didn't even get numbers.
-I lump them all here.
+The state's highway system has a few anomalies as well; I lump them all here.

 At the time Civil Route 501 might have been signed, a "secret route" 501 already existed near Airport Road in Hartford.

-On Route 197, there's a sign (pictured) directing drivers to Route 31 along an unnumbered local road (Dresser Hill Rd).
+On Route 197, there's a sign directing drivers to Route 31 along an unnumbered local road (Dresser Hill Rd).
 Once in Massachusetts, the road improves a bit and a Route 31 marker appears.
+There's a low-quality image of the Connecticut-side sign in Google Street View.

 New York's Route 120A slaloms along the Connecticut state line, skirting the Westchester County airport.
 It spends most of its time in Connecticut, where it is not signposted or recognized as a numbered highway.
 At its intersection with the Merritt Parkway, the state line runs down the center of the street, and different speed limits apply on each side.
 For more info and a map, see the Route 120A page.

-Route A starts at I-91 and Route 3, follows Route 3 across the Putnam Bridge, then follows Route 2 to I-84 in East Hartford.
-Twenty-three signs, 13 northbound, and 20 southbound, mark the route.
-The signs feature a black "A" in a yellow circle, on a black background.
+Route A started at I-91 and Route 3, follows Route 3 across the Putnam Bridge, then follows Route 2 to I-84 in East Hartford.
+Twenty-three signs, 13 northbound, and 20 southbound, marked the route.
+The signs featured a black "A" in a yellow circle, on a black background.

-The DOT said using Route A takes 2 to 5 minutes longer than an unblocked I-91.
+The DOT said using Route A would 2 to 5 minutes longer than an unblocked I-91.

-The state has also recommended using I-691 and I-91 along with Route A for a complete southern bypass of Hartford.
+The state had also recommended using I-691 and I-91 along with Route A for a complete southern bypass of Hartford.

 A 1980 Hartford traffic study brought up a "Route A" signing plan for Routes 3 and 2, but suggested marking it Interstate 284.
 (I-284 was still at the time proposed for the US 5 relocation north of I-84 in East Hartford.)